phoepsilonix/Manjaro-jp/artifacts/README.en.md

 [[ $(swapon --show) == "" ]] &&  SWAP=$(lsblk -l -f -n -p | awk '{if ($2=="swap") print $1}') && ( sudo swapon $SWAP || (sudo mkswap $SWAP && sudo swapon $SWAP) )
 ```

-The following command should also be used to specify that the OOM killer (forced termination) is not applicable.
+Also, specify the target that is excluded from OOM killer (force termination) with the following command.
 ```
 pidof -xw Xwayland calamares_polkit|xargs -n1 sudo choom -n -1000 -p pidof -xw gnome-shell gnome-session-binary xdg-desktop-portal-gnome gdm gjs gvfsd-fuse udisksd | xargs -n1 sudo choom -n -1000 -p
 ```

-##### Added: 2023-02-11
+##### Addition: 2023-02-11

-In the latest version (from 2023-02-11) of [Manjaro-JP](https://manjaro-jp.sourceforge.io/), the above measures have been added.
+In the latest version (2023-02-11~) of [Manjaro-JP](https://manjaro-jp.sourceforge.io), the above measures have been added.
-Also, the installer has been modified to add a process to enable the swap partition during installation.
+Additionally, the installer has been modified to add a process to enable the swap partition during installation.

 ---
 ### Place of distribution